FAQ

 We provide a platform to create and host back-end services that are accessed through GraphQL API.
 So at the moment, we are not focused on this particular feature, especially knowing that there are already many great services that can help host your frontend in the cloud.

-However, this is something that is in our roadmap, and you can drop us a message in our community to help us prioritize it!
+However, this is something that is in our roadmap, and you can to help us prioritize it!